Diagnostics for a fitted causal model

 Description

-Computes diagnostics appropriate to the causal estimator:
+Computes diagnostics appropriate to the causal estimator and treatment type:

-• “matching”: covariate balance before and after matching (via cobalt), match quality summary (% matched, caliper info).
+• “matching”: covariate balance before and after matching (via cobalt), match quality summary.

 • “gcomp”: unadjusted covariate imbalance between treatment groups.